Gogis0/BigRePair/readme.md

 For very large input files (or not so large but without many repetitions), RePair may run out of memory and crash.
 In this case use option `-m` to limit RePair RAM usage

 ### Experimental feature (April 2020)

 Using the option `-i` *bigrepair* will consider the input file as a sequence of 32bit integers (hence the input file size must be a multiple of 4).
 The output grammar will have integers as non-terminal.
-To get the original file back, use again *bigrepair* with option `-di`.
-Currently all the integers in the input file must be smaller than $2^{30}$.
+To get the original file use again *bigrepair* with option `-di`.
+Currently all the integers in the input file must be smaller than 2<sup>30</sup>.

 ## References